HoudaMallem/code123/README.md

 # to run
 npm install
 npm start
-# to run zith docker
+# to run with docker
 docker-compose up --build